Before Netflix's Epstein Docuseries There Was A Bombshell Book

-Less than a year after Jeffrey Epstein’s death in prison while awaiting trial for sex trafficking and sexual abuse of women and underage girls, Netflix has released a four-part docuseries, Filthy Rich.
+It's been less than a year since Jeffrey Epstein’s death in prison while awaiting trial for sex trafficking and sexual abuse of women and underage girls, and Netflix has already released a four-part docuseries, Filthy Rich.
 The series, based on James Patterson’s 2016 book by the same name, details the breadth of Epstein’s crimes and the web of enablers the billionaire financier used along with his wealth to evade justice for decades.
 Patterson acted both as an executive producer and talking head alongside several survivors who reveal what went on as Epstein allegedly ran an international sex trafficking ring.
 In some ways, the series can be seen as an extension of the years of research Patterson put into his book.

 Advertisement